trimstray/nginx-admins-handbook/README.md

 7) If all the `Host` headers doesn't match and there is no `default_server`, direct to the first server with a `listen` directive that satisfies first step

+8) Finally, Nginx goes to the Location Context

 <sup><i>This short list is based on [Mastering Nginx - The virtual server section](#mastering-nginx).</i></sup>